Virginia Tech women upset No. 2 NC State 83-71 in OT

 BIG PICTURE

 N.C.
 State: The Wolfpack have a lot of talent, but clearly are a different team without Cunane, who missed her second consecutive game.
 NC State led the ACC in 3-point percentage coming into this game, but made just 5 of 19.
-Cunane’s return should free up open shots for the rest of the Wolfpack, who, despite the loss, possess the talent and depth to be a top NCAA Tournament seed in March.
+Cunane's return - which should come Monday at Louisville - should free up open shots for the rest of the Wolfpack, who, despite the loss, possess the talent and depth to be a top NCAA Tournament seed in March.

+''She has a really good chance unless she has a setback,'' Moore said of Cunane.

-Virginia Tech: The Hokies finally won a close game.
-All seven of their losses this season had been by 10 points or less, and their previous five losses had been by five points or less.
-But they executed down the stretch against the Wolfpack, hitting their free throws and making 5 of 7 from the floor in overtime to register the program’s biggest win.
+Virginia Tech: The Hokies finally won a close game, as their previous five losses had been by five points or less.
+But they executed down the stretch against the Wolfpack, hitting their free throws, not turning the ball over, and making 5 of 7 from the floor in overtime to register the program's biggest win.

+''I think we needed it more for our psyche,'' Brooks said. ''There's still a lot of basketball left to play.
+We don't have to be perfect down the stretch.
+We just have to be a lot better and win some of these close games and finish with a positive record.
+Then we'll give ourselves a chance to be where we want to be.''

 POLL IMPLICATIONS